Let's clarify one thing first - can you steal traffic from your competitor's website in an ethical way?

 To capture even more real estate with your ads, you can reach users at an earlier step - when they're searching for a video.
 Using video discovery ads, your banners will show up on YouTube search results pages.
 Clicking the ad will drive users to your video.

-OK, so you've reached your competitor's audience and brought them to your website.
-How can you effectively convert them?
+OK, so you've stole your competitor's traffic and drove it to your website.
+How can you effectively convert it?

 Make it easy for users to switch to your product from a competitors' tool by offering an easy migration process.
 This will allow for quick onboarding and ensure users will be able to use your product immediately and reach the activation point sooner.